 Per CUNY guidelines, we cannot require students to show their faces or share audio on Zoom, and must remain flexible and communicative with them about their abilities to attend.
-In Fall 2020, all courses need to provide students with asynchronous options for demonstrating their presence in your courses.

 This is policy: we must tell students they are not required to use their webcam or audio.
 This also means that we need to become more creative with how students participate.
 In Zoom, they can use the chat function if they feel like it is the only way they feel comfortable participating.
 We can say at the start of class that we are trying our best to humanize our online class space and encourage folks to help that by showing faces (but that it is not a requirement per CUNY policy).